apache/yunikorn-site/docs/user_guide/queue_config.md

 Sub queues for a parent queue are defined under the `queues` entry.
 The `queues` entry is a recursive entry for a queue level and uses the exact same set of parameters.
+The _maxapplications_ property is an integer value, larger than 1, which allows you to limit the number of running applications for the queue.
+Specifying a zero for _maxapplications_ is not allowed as it would block all allocations for applications in the queue.
+The _maxapplications_ value for a _child_ queue must be smaller or equal to the value for the _parent_ queue.
 The `properties` parameter is a simple key value pair list.
 The list provides a simple set of properties for the queue.
 There are no limitations on the key or value values, anything is allowed.